upkie/upkie/README.md

 ## Going further

+### Agents

+Upkie comes with [agents](https://github.com/upkie/upkie/tree/main/agents) that implement behaviors

+- **MPC balancer:** balancing and locomotion by model predictive control.
+- **RLB3 trainer:** train and evaluate balancing policies by reinforcement learning.
+- **Trajectory player:** play pre-computed trajectories while balancing with the wheels.

+You can make your own agents by forking this repository or using the [new\_agent](https://github.com/upkie/new_agent) template to get started.

 ### Examples

-There are other examples in the [examples](https://github.com/upkie/upkie/tree/main/examples), for instance:
+There are smaller standalone examples in the [examples](https://github.com/upkie/upkie/tree/main/examples) directory.
+For instance:

 - Domain randomization: shows how to add domain-randomization wrappers to an Upkie environment.
 - Lying genuflection: genuflect while lying on a horizontal floor.